RBC-Ukraine: Ownership

 Initially, the agency "RBC-Ukraine" was owned by the Russian company "RosBusinessConsulting" through LLC "RBC-Ukraine".
 In April 2015, the official website of the Ukrainian agency partially removed the information that the "agency was created with the support of the RBC group of companies".
 In July 2016, the information was completely removed.
 In April 2014, it was announced that the agency had separated from the Russian RBC and has since been legally independent.
 As of April 2015, the founder of the information agency "RBC-Ukraine" (certificate No. 402—264 PR from April 6, 2015) became the Ukrainian company "UBT", owned by Yosyp Pintus who was involved in the creation of the agency "RBC-Ukraine" from the very beginning.

 Since 2015, LLC "RBC-Ukraine" has no relation to the agency.
 In 2015, employees of the SBU demanded a copy of the registration of the agency "RBC-Ukraine" in Ukraine, as in February of that year, the VRU adopted resolution No. 1853 on the temporary suspension of accreditation of journalists and technical workers of some Russian media at the bodies of state power in Ukraine.
 Most major Ukrainian online media are owned by oligarchs and, in one way or another, reflect the necessary point of view.
 RBC-Ukraine is the only one of the five most popular Ukrainian online media owned by a media businessman — Yosyp Pintus.

 Ratings

-Attendance
+Audience

 According to the service Socialbakers, the information portal "RBC-Ukraine" in February 2020 ranked first in the number of subscribers on Facebook with an audience of 1.75 million readers. the Ukrainian-language — almost 440 thousand readers.
 The Styler division had 883 thousand subscribers, in total "RBC-Ukraine" has an audience of over 3 million readers in social networks, ranking first in the rating of Ukrainian social media by the number of subscribers.
 Since the beginning of 2020, the RBC-Ukraine site has ranked first in terms of visits among Ukrainian media.

 Quality

 In September 2020, VOXUkraine analyzed 14,000 news stories from 26 major Ukrainian internet media.
 Materials from the sites of RBC-Ukraine and Interfax-Ukraine were recognized as the most cited among other media.
 According to a study by the Institute of Mass Information in March 2021, 92% of the publication's materials did not violate professional standards.
 The resource was found to contain materials with signs of commissioned content with possible violations of balance, but no violations of the standard of accuracy and separation of facts from comments were found.
 In December 2020, the Commission on Journalistic Ethics assessed materials from RBC-Ukraine from November 30 and December 10 regarding the quality of transportation by the operator Join UP.
 According to the commission, standards of information objectivity, balance of viewpoints, and separation of judgments and assumptions were violated.
 The publication stated its readiness to publish the company's position, but the operator did not provide such data.
 The commission recognized the readiness to publish all opinions as appropriate for achieving balance.